ARMAGH PIPERS EDUCATION PROGRAMME 2018 – 2019

 b) Piping Classes – intensive regular pipe maintenance and reed making classes.
 This could lead to apprenticeships within our piping making workshop

-c) Workshops – to include composition only
+c) Workshops – to include composition

 a) Learning about, and trying, new instruments